 How you choose to plan out your spending is up to you, but you should track what you spend in some way.
 This will stop the cost of your wedding from getting out of control.
 Some ideas for basic money management ideas include:

-• Making a basic spreadsheet tracking what you spent, and where you spent it
+• Making a basic spreadsheet tracking what you spent and where you’ve spent it

 • Downloading one of many money management apps for your smartphone

 With your savings figured out, the next step is to think about your theme.
-The theme is a different thing to colour: so, you might have a nautical theme, or an outdoors theme, or a Wild West theme (if you fancy it).
+The theme is a different thing to colour so you might have a nautical theme, an outdoors theme or maybe even a Wild West theme (if you fancy it).

 The theme of your wedding should be personal to you.
-It should be something that speaks to you, and means a lot to you.
-Again, this is your day, so it’s important that it suits you in every way.
+It should be something that speaks to you.
+Again, this is your day so it’s important that it suits you in every way.
 In that sense, the theme really could be anything.

 Now, it’s time to think about the colour of your big day.
-The colour touches on everything: your outfit, the outfits of the bridesmaids and ushers, the decorations for both the ceremony and the reception… There’s nothing that isn’t affected by the colour you choose for your wedding.
-So, this is something you have to decide early on.
+The colour touches on everything, your outfit, the outfits of the bridesmaids and ushers, the decorations for both the ceremony and the reception.
+There’s nothing that isn’t affected by the colour you choose for your wedding.
+So, this is something you need to decide early on.